JavierRojas14/automatic-meal-planner/README.md

 - This is a project intenteded to automatically plan your meals based on macronutrient goals
 - This problem has been solved by various applications (Eat This Much), but my plan was trying to do it by myself because they're quite expensive
 - The purpose of this project is to automatically get a periodic meal plan based on macronutrients of the user
+- It is also an app that calculates an automatic cutting plan based en weight metrics

 ## Technologies Used